yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 ## Technical Volume
 ### Executive Summary
+Addresses: What is this project about and Why?

 Final release of a solution that performs real-time analytics on the health of microcontroller systems in ambulance(s).

 At the start of the winter semester, our team decided to split into two-subteams.
 One dealing with the pump device, and the other dealing with failure reporting and visualizing system health.
 I took ownership of the latter.
 (More information about the earlier phase of our project can be found [**here**](https://drive.google.com/file/d/1fbR2aad2eUqU_aILc2vjHCjWiD7Ffg1f/view?usp=sharing).)
 In this part of the project, under the supervision of Professor.Franz Newland, I’m building a robust mechanism to collect health data of the automated BVM system.
 The end-goal of this solution is to share this data real-time with the ambulance crew and base station personnel that monitor the health of the system.

-In this solution, I create a mesh network of XBee transceivers to send microcontroller health data from multiple ambulances simultaneously- processing the data on a basestation before storing it on a structured database on the Cloud.
-Thereafter, visualizing the stored data real-time on a web-based dashboard.
+In this solution, I create a mesh network of XBee transceivers to continuously send and recieve a Raspberry Pi's health data.
+Data on the mesh network is transmitted through peer-to-peer communication, and the microcontroller's health data is dependent on a real-time ouput from a gyroscopic sensor.
+(The gyroscope sensor simulates a automated Bag-Value-Mask (BVM) pumping mechanism in operation, inside of the ambulance).
+As system health data from the Pi is continuously transmitted, it is processed on a Basestation PC before being stored real-time onto a structured database, on the Cloud.
+As system health data is stored realtime, it presented realtime- as visuals on web-based analytics dashboard.
+A "open-source and free first" approach is used where Python3 and free Google services such as Google Spreadsheets and Google APIs (under a trial account) are used to implement for data processing, data storage onto the cloud, and presentation of analytics visuals on a website.

 ### Product Vision
 Addresses: What is it doing?